Trick 46 by Steve Rowe

 Key features

-• No sleight of hand required
+• Self-working method requiring no sleight of hand

 Pros

-• Strong audience interaction and engagement
+• Strong audience reactions combining laughter and amazement

 Cons

-• Initial setup and preparation required
+• Initial setup required to prepare cards and sweets

-• Need to replenish cards over time
+• Consumable cards need replenishment over time

 Effect